 Karoo-aged strata occur in two main regions separated by the Zimbabwean Craton: the Zambezi Basin in the north-west and the Save-Limpopo area in the south east, close to the border with South Africa and Mozambique (Drysdall and Weller, 1966).
 A small coal basin lies adjacent to the South African border to the south of the country, namely the Tuli Basin.
 The main coal deposits of Zimbabwe occur to the west and northwest in the mid-Zambezi Basin (Duguid, 1986a), where thicker and good quality coals occur compared to the southern coalfields.
 The deposits in the south-east are covered by flood basalts that terminated Karoo sedimentation, but in the northern mid-Zambezi Basin, much of this cover has been removed by erosion.

 The northwest includes the coalfield districts of Hwange (previously Wankie) and Lubimbi, with Sessami-Kaonga to the east of these.
-In these coalfields, the current economic deposit is the Hwange Main Seam (basal seam), a medium to high volatile bituminous coal, comprising of a lower horizon coking coal up to 4m in thickness, and an upper horizon steam coal up to 8 m thick, all generally with low sulphur contents.
+In these coalfields, the current economic deposit is the Hwange Main Seam (basal seam), a medium-to high-volatile bituminous coal, comprising of a lower horizon coking coal up to 4m in thickness, and an upper horizon steam coal up to 8m thick, all generally with low sulphur contents.
 The coal is mined for metallurgical export coal and local steam coal.
 In the southern coalfields of Bubye and Tuli, the coals have variable qualities.
-Some low sulphur coking coal has been identified in the Tuli Coalfield (Hall, 2012).
+Some low-sulphur coking coal has been identified in the Tuli Coalfield (Hall, 2012).
 The locations discussed in Table 1.5 are indicated in Figure 1.4.

 Table 1.5: Summary of coal deposits and coal qualities of Zimbabwe (Duguid, 1986b; Bartholomew, 1992; Hancox, 2016; CGS database).